jxjo/AirfoilEditor/README.md

 * 'Linear interpolation' – Using the point coordinates from the airfoils '.dat' file, intermediate points are calculated through linear interpolation.
 Used for quick previews and simple tasks.

-* 'Cubic spline interpolation' – A cubic spline is created from the airfoil's point coordinates, enabling precise interpolation of intermediate points.
+* 'Cubic Spline' – A cubic spline is created from the airfoil's point coordinates, enabling precise interpolation of intermediate points.

 * 'Bezier curve' – An airfoil is modeled using two Bezier curves, one for the upper surface and one for the lower surface.
 Nelder-Mead optimization is used to fit these Bezier curves to an existing airfoil profile.

 * 'B-Spline curve' – Quite similar to Bezier using two (segmented) B-Splines of degree 4 to represent an airfoil (experimental).

+* 'CST-Kulfan' – A compact airfoil-shape formulation that combines class/shape transformation with Kulfan design variables for smooth, controllable geometry.

-Spline interpolation is applied to determine the position of the actual leading edge, which can vary from the coordinate-based leading edge defined as the point with the smallest x-value.
-Airfoil normalization iteratively rotates, stretches, and shifts the airfoil so its leading edge based on the spline is at (0,0) and trailing edge at (1,0).
+The 'Cubic Spline' is applied for coordinate based airfoils to determine the exact position of the actual leading edge, which can vary from the coordinate-based leading edge defined as the point with the smallest x-value.
+Airfoil normalization rotates, stretches, and shifts the airfoil so its leading edge based on the spline is at (0,0) and trailing edge at (1,0).

 For thickness and camber geometry operations, the airfoil is divided into two separate splines representing the thickness and camber distributions.
 A mapping spline—similar to that in XFOIL—is applied to shift the high point of thickness or camber.
 The airfoil is then reconstructed from the adjusted thickness and camber splines.
 This method also enables separate adjustment of the upper and lower surfaces' high points.